FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_01.md

 # Genes
 - A gene is an ordered sequence of nucleotides located in a particular position on a particular chromosome that **encodes a specific functional product** (a protein or RNA molecule).
-- A gene is a segment of DNA consists of several coding segments (**Exons**), separated by non-coding sequences (**Introns**)
+- A gene is a segment of DNA consists of several coding segments (**exons**), separated by non-coding sequences (**introns**).
-- Introns do not code for specific proteins, BUT, they are not junk and may regulate exons.
+- Introns do not code for specific proteins, but they are not junk and may regulate exons.

 ![bg right:40% w:500](./images/gene2.png)